-However, in order to help you reach Japan, we’ve created this comprehensive guide on everything you need to know about moving to the country.
-From finding work to finding a place to stay and everything in between, it’s all listed below.
+However, to help you move to Japan, I’ve created this comprehensive guide on everything you need to know about relocating to the country based on my own experience.
+From finding work to securing a place to stay and everything in between, it’s all listed below.

 Here is a list of the pros and cons of living in Japan.
 Although you have to decide for yourself, this is an objective summary to give you a better idea of what it’s like living here.